 Didsbury and District

-The Didsbury Probus Club invites you to our next scheduled Speaker Meeting on Thursday 6th February
+The Didsbury Probus Club invites you to our next scheduled Speaker Meeting on Thursday 4th December 2025.
+This is our last meeting until Thursday 15th Jan 2026.

 Time: We will meet at 10:30 am for tea/coffee and biscuits with the talk starting at 11.00am.